InternalDeveloperPlatform/public-site/content/ecosystem/paas-devops-platforms/platformsh.md

 Our SLA is suitable for business-critical projects on either shared or dedicated resources.

-## Numerous Runtimes and intagrations
+## Numerous Runtimes and integrations

 Platform.sh supports almost any possible language you may need to run your project:
 - C#/.NET Core